 The 2013 Rule permits banking entities to make investments designed primarily to promote the public welfare, as well as investments in Small Business Investment Companies ("SBICs") as long as the SBIC's license has not been revoked.
-The proposal would specify that the exclusion for SBICs continues to apply to an issuer that voluntarily surrenders its SBIC license during a wind-down period, provided it makes no new investments after surrendering its license.
+The final rule clarifies that the exclusion for SBICs continues to apply to an issuer that voluntarily surrenders its SBIC license during a wind-down period, provided it makes no new investments (other than investments in cash equivalents) after surrendering its license.